jeremytammik/tbc/a/1956_outer_walls.md

 - Fix: revert support search index from keyboard
   Fix: removed label if `ElementId` was -1

-Some of them are explained in more depth in the [enhancements discussion #124](https://github.com/jeremytammik/RevitLookup/discussions/124#discussioncomment-2675274).
+They are discussed in more depth in the [enhancements discussion #124](https://github.com/jeremytammik/RevitLookup/discussions/124#discussioncomment-2675274).

 Thank you very much, Roman, Роман [@Nice3point](https://t.me/nice3point) Карпович, for your great ideas and diligent maintenance work!